 Enterprise vs. Professional

-When most SMBs buy laptops today, they come preloaded with Microsoft Windows 10 Professional.
+When most SMBs buy laptops today, they come pre-loaded with Microsoft Windows 10 Professional.
 This differs from most large enterprises that buy Windows licenses in bulk separately for their laptops as a capital expenditure—a program called an Enterprise Agreement (EA).
-The special "Enterprise" version of Windows 10 that large companies get with an EA is essentially like the "Pro" version but has features enabling Windows to be easily deployed and managed on multiple types of computers with added data security protections.
+The special enterprise version of Windows 10 that large companies get with an EA is essentially like the Professional version but has features enabling Windows to be easily deployed and managed on multiple types of computers with added data security protections.

 The High Cost of Staying Current

 Until recently, most SMB owners have balked at buying Enterprise licenses because of the cost.
 As much as the owner of a five or fifty-employee company wants those Windows 10 enterprise features, the cost of an EA was always more than the Pro version that comes with a new laptop.
 And most SMBs can't justify a return on investment in terms of "value for the money" because they don't have dedicated IT departments to manage Windows 10 Enterprise deployments like a large enterprise does.
 However, a recent Total Economic Impact study by Forrester proved upgrading to Windows 10 provides a measurable return on investment:

 Security Is No Longer Optional